dougeby/IntuneDocs/intune/reports-proc-data-rest.md

 9. Click **Select**.
 10. Click **Done**.
 11. Optionally, click **Grant Permissions** in the Required permissions blade.
 This will grant access to all accounts in the current directory.
 This will prevent the consent dialog box from appearing for every user in the tenant.
-For more information see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications).
+For more information, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications).
 12. Click **Yes**.

 ## Get data from the Microsoft Intune API with Postman